If our resources have blessed you, please consider making a tax-deductible donation to support our ministry work.

 Alone Yet Not Alone is the title song of the movie by the same name that was produced by Enthuse Entertainment, a relatively unknown movie production company from Texas.
 It was quite a surprise when this song was recently awarded an Oscar nomination.

 The movie, released in September 2013 and screened in only nine cities, is about a family who flees Germany and sails to America to escape religious persecution.
-Sustained by their faith, they begin to build a new home but face many difficulties.
+Sustained by their faith, they build a new home but face many difficulties.

 Although endorsed by many conservative Evangelicals including Dr. James Dobson, formerly Focus on the Family, Tony Perkins, president of Family Research Council and Rick Santorum, former presidential candidate, the film failed to garner national attention.
 This nomination for Hollywood’s greatest honor should do just that, and also move Americans to watch this movie of Christian faith.